Need and Benefit

 The electrical system that serves Aquidneck Island is antiquated and currently stretched to its limits.
 As demand on the Island increases, National Grid must be able to reliably supply the electricity needed to power your homes and business on Aquidneck Island.
-A study of the Island determined that the current system configuration has a peak load of 147 megawatts (MW).
-Recent forecasts indicate that a future peak load need of 167MW – a 20 MW gap – will require the construction of new substations, along with other system improvements, to bring adequate power to the Island to reliably handle future peak load needs.
+A study of the Island determined that the current system configuration has a peak load of 147 megawatts (MW), however our latest forecasts indicate peak loads well beyond that, thus requiring the construction of new substations, along with other system improvements, to bring adequate power to the Island to reliably handle future peak load needs.
 This means that on the days with the highest need for electricity – hot summer or frigid winter – the residents in Middletown, Portsmouth and Newport will have reliable service.

-We’re committing $93 million to ensure plentiful, reliable power for the Island.
+We’re making a significant investment to ensure plentiful, reliable power for the Island.

 The result will be a major improvement in our ability to deliver electricity with greater reliability while streamlining the entire system for greater efficiency and cost-effectiveness.
 Specific upgrade benefits include:

 - The addition of approximately 60MW of new 13.8kV capacity to supply the towns of Aquidneck Island with electricity beyond the forecasted future demand

 - The removal of five obsolete substations, including two located in vital wetlands and another in a busy residential area